During the COVID-19 pandemic, all therapy services will be conducted either online through the Zoom video platform or by phone.

 Welcome to my website.

-I am an individual and couple psychotherapist and psychoanalyst with an office in Fairview, located in downtown Vancouver, and in Richmond.
-I use a psychoanalytic approach with those with whom I work.
+I am an individual and couple psychotherapist and psychoanalyst with an office in Fairview, located in downtown Vancouver.
+I use a psychodynamic/psychoanalytic approach primarily.
 You will find information on the therapy services I offer — individual psychoanalytic psychotherapy, psychoanalysis, couple therapy — as well as on my background, fees and insurance, and how to contact me.

 When people turn to a therapist, they have done their best to get past difficulties on their own.
 Something more is needed to regain balance.
 Psychoanalytically oriented therapy is based on the belief that when we are children, our ability to feel starts before our ability to think.
 We continue to think through our feelings, even as adults, but those feelings may become disconnected from how we act, what we consciously think, or how we wish we could be.
 This disconnection leads us to feel that we are trapped by our past or living with “if only” yearnings.